Ashwini1818G/Power-bi/README.md

 # Power-bi
-This is Superstore sales analysis Dashboard
+Data visualization of Superstore sales using Power bi Dashboard